hltcoe/cadet/tomcat.md

 Updating Maven to Deploy to Tomcat
 ----------------------------------
-The username and password in the `tomcat-users.xml` file are the same username and password values specified in your settings.xml file.
+The username and password in the `tomcat-users.xml` file are the same username and password values specified in your maven `settings.xml` file.
-This file should have a section that looks like this:
+This file needs to have a section that looks like this:
 ```
   <servers>
     <server>